deammion/Engr-Project/architecture_design/architecture-design.md

 After meeting with the client, Redshield, and having them read the project requirements, some minor changes have been noted.
 These changes are based more on clarification of functionality rather than changing the required functionality of the project.
 These changes will have little to no effect on the project moving forward.<br>

+### 1.3 Change to Requirements

-The most substantial change is the clarification of the stages of the program’s functionality.
-Initially, the project team had stated that there were two stages: a collections stage and an operational stage.
-In the initial report, the collection stage was responsible for collecting HTML responses from the website owners’ server and analysing these responses for script tags. <br>
+The most substantial change is the clarification of the phases of the program’s functionality.
+Initially, the project team had stated that there were two phases: a collections phase and an operational phase.
+In the initial report, the collection phase was responsible for collecting HTML responses from the website owners’ server and analysing these responses for script tags. <br>

-This stage has been split into two distinct phases: collection and analysis.
-The collection stage, in this scenario, is still responsible for the collection and storage of the HTML responses.
-However, the analysis stage will be responsible for parsing, analysing, and updating the percentages relative to the perceived safety of the script tags within the HTML. <br>
+This phase has been split into two distinct phases: collection and analysis.
+The collection phase, in this scenario, is still responsible for the collection and storage of the HTML responses.
+However, the analysis phase will be responsible for parsing, analysing, and updating the percentages relative to the perceived safety of the script tags within the HTML. <br>

-The operational stage will operate as described in the project requirements documents.
+The operational phase will operate as described in the project requirements documents.
 This operation being parsing the HTML responses, checking the percentages of found script tags, and applying nonce to those scripts deemed safe. <br>

 This distinction does not change how the proxy plugin operates but rather clarifies collection and analysis.
-As noted by the client, the ideal outcome of the proxy plugin would be to have all three stages operating simultaneously.
+As noted by the client, the ideal outcome of the proxy plugin would be to have all three phases operating simultaneously.
 Meaning the plugin will continue to update the relative percentages during the operational mode. <br>

-By having these three stages operating as an independent process, the plugin could function in this manner.
+By having these three phases operating as an independent process, the plugin could function in this manner.
 This does not affect the website user or the website owner, as the plugin will still operate in the same manner.
 The website user will still have no interaction with the plugin unless entering an invalid script tag.
 The client will still implement the plugin in the same manner by first initiating the proxy in collection mode, where it will collect HTML responses and analyse said responses to get a baseline percentage of included scripts.
 Then switching to the operational mode where the program will continue to analyse HTML responses and, in addition, apply nonce to ‘safe’ script tags.
 Essentially, this distinction allows for greater functionality of the plugin. <br>

 Another change is the program's extension to include a different definition regarding what is considered a ‘safe’ script tag. <br>